 Being a fern, no spores are produced but rather spores are produced.
 In this species, spores are produced in sori (spores-houses) that are mostly circular, to 2 mm across, in rows on the underside of fronds.

 A popular, cold-hardy tree-fern, adaptable to a variety of climates and soils.
 A great background or feature plant that is an extremely hardy.

-They are even capable of tolerating direct sun when the roots are kept wet.
+They are even capable of tolerating direct sun when the roots are kept wet but may grow better in morning sun / afternoon shade environments.
 Responds well to fertiliser.

-Given the right conditions they can grow 50 cm a year.
+Given the right conditions they can grow 100 cm or more a year.

 Plants grown in full sun can have their fronds burnt in very hot days.